alvianpratama00/portfolio/_posts/2022-03-10-test_script-markdown.md

 tags: [R Language, Data Analytics]
 ---

- This project aims to detect "Heart Disease" by using the algorithm used in data mining.
-This project offers how to detect the disease using the decision tree method in the form of C5.0 algorithm.

-In this project, the variable used is a variable that denoted by “0” and “1”.
-“0” means no heart disease and “1” means to have a heart disease, which are categorized as categorical data and numerical data.
-In this project there are 3 independent variables such as heart rate, blood pressure, and cholesterol level in the blood.

-This project resulting in an accuracy of 62% which is a fairly low level of accuracy.
-The accuracy is so small because it uses a categorical variables with different levels, which tends to decrease the accuracy.

 In this article, I want to explore in the matter of predicting the heart disease using R Language.
 I want to know if there are variables that are influencing heart disease conditions.
 Therefore, I created a project in regards to predicting the heart disease using R Language.